ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_feature_module.rst

 -----

 .. note::
-   - Limited Support for Cisco MDS
+   - Tested against Cisco MDS NX-OS 9.2(2)
    - For information on using CLI and NX-API see the :ref:`NXOS Platform Options guide <nxos_platform_options>`
    - For more information on using Ansible to manage network devices see the :ref:`Ansible Network Guide <network_guide>`
    - For more information on using Ansible to manage Cisco devices see the `Cisco integration page <https://www.ansible.com/integrations/networks/cisco>`_.